sailscastshq/docs.sailscasts.com/docs/klean-ui/components/select.md

 ## When not to use

 - Use [Menu](/klean-ui/components/menu) for actions or navigation.
 A Menu item does something; a Select option becomes the current value.
-- Use a future **Combobox** when the person types a query, filters a long list, or waits for remote suggestions.
+- Use [Combobox](/klean-ui/components/combobox) when the person types a query, filters a long list, or waits for remote suggestions.
 Search will not become a `searchable` Select mode.
 - Use radio buttons when a small set should remain visible for immediate comparison.
 - Use checkboxes or a purpose-built multiple-choice pattern when more than one value may be chosen.
 - Use [Date Picker](/klean-ui/components/date-picker) or [Schedule Picker](/klean-ui/components/schedule-picker) for date and time decisions with their own input rules.